hblok/cloud_tycoon/README.md

 A full stack web client to distributed cloud deployed example application masquerading as a game.
 Touches on the following technologies, tools and services:

+**Implementation**
 - ECMAScript web browser front-end
 - JavaScript SVG rendering and UI
 - Java gRPC back-end

+**Infrastructure & communication**
 - Envoy proxy
 - grpc-web transport
 - Protocol Buffers message and gRPC service

+**Build & Test**
 - Bazel build
+- NPM transpiling and Rollup
 - Java tests
 - Mocha JavaScript tests

-- NPM transpiling and Rollup
+**Orchestration**
 - Docker containerization
+- Ansible provisioning
 - Kubernetes orchestration

-- Ansible provisioning
+**Cloud**
 - Amazon AWS EC2
 - Azure Cloud Services
+- Google Cloud Platform (GCP)

 ## Architecture

-TODO
+In its simplest form, the app runs on a Docker stack (locally or on a cloud instance) of three containers.
+The Envoy proxy takes all incoming requests and routes based on type and endpoint to either the static Nginx web server or the Java gRPC server.

 ![docker stack](doc/docker_stack.png)